carthagexlabs/zk-tanit-id/README.md

 **Protect facts, not data.** TanitID shows how to use **Midnight’s Compact smart contracts** and a **MidnightJS** web app to verify facts about a user — like **Age ≥ 18**, **Valid CIN**, or **Student Status** — **without revealing raw personal data (PII)**.

 ### ✨ Why “TanitID”
-We chose the name **TanitID** after **Tanit**, the Carthaginian goddess of protection and fertility, whose symbol remains one of Tunisia’s most enduring cultural icons.
+We chose the name **TanitID** after [Tanit](https://en.wikipedia.org/wiki/Tanit), the Carthaginian goddess of protection and fertility, whose symbol remains one of Tunisia’s most enduring cultural icons.
 Just as Tanit safeguarded her people, **TanitID protects users’ digital identities**: revealing only what is necessary and keeping everything else hidden.
 This blend of **heritage and innovation** positions TanitID as a uniquely Tunisian approach to privacy-preserving digital identity — rooted in trust, designed for the future.

 ---